JOHNNY-fans/NormPULSE/README.md

-# NormPULSE: A Generative Approach for Clinical Term Normalization
+# ![testing]!NormPULSE: A Generative Approach for Clinical Term Normalization

 <!--
 **Here are some ideas to get you started:**